Gas vs electric water heater graphic

 A gas water heater sits in the basement of a home.

-A gas water heater works via a duo or the thermostat and thermocouple.
+A gas water heater works via a duo or thermostat and thermocouple.
 When the thermostat senses the water temperature inside the tank falls below a certain degree, a signal is sent to the gas control valve.
-The thermocouple determines if the pilot light is on and if so, gas is allowed to flow to the burner and ignites.
+The thermocouple determines if the pilot light is on; gas can flow to the burner and ignite.

-The burner heats the bottom of the tank, and as the water heats up, it rises.
-The cold water at the top of the tank will sink to the bottom, creating a circulation cycle that warms all the water inside the heater.
+The burner heats the bottom of the tank and rises as the water heats up.
+The icy water at the top of the tank will sink to the bottom, creating a circulation cycle that warms all the water inside the heater.
 The gas control valve will turn off once the water reaches a pre-set temperature.

 How Do Electric Water Heaters Work?